 Fisher Animal Conservation Efforts

-The LSC worked to dispel myths about this often misunderstood animal.
+During its operation, the LSC worked to dispel myths about this often misunderstood animal.
 Many residents feared the fisher weasel in Ontario, believing exaggerated stories about its behaviours.
 Educational materials clarified that while fishers occasionally prey on small pets, they primarily hunt porcupines, rabbits, rodents, and small birds.

 The province manages its fisher cat Ontario populations through a quota system of approximately one fisher per 25 square kilometres.
 Landowners along Fisher Ave and similar rural areas were encouraged to appreciate these animals’ ecological role while taking reasonable precautions to prevent conflicts.